 While the new law will certainly slow the problem down, I doubt it will ever go away.
 The consequences may frighten them, but the advantages to the elderly drug dealer are too great, and often far too seductive.

-If you or a family member finds yourself under arrest for selling prescription drugs, call the expert and experienced Pittsburgh criminal lawyers at Logue Law Group.
+If you or a family member find yourself under arrest for selling prescription drugs, call the expert and experienced Pittsburgh criminal lawyers at Logue Law Group.
 My associates and I can help you get your charges reduced or dismissed.
 Don’t delay; call us today at 1-844-PITT-DUI or (412) 389-0805.
 Or, you can contact us online.